-We are excited to announce our office will reopen Wednesday, May 6, 2020 following our 7 week closure in response to a state mandate.
+We are excited to announce our office will reopen Wednesday, May 6, 2020, following our 7-week closure in response to a state mandate.
 We are in the process of rescheduling all the patients who had canceled appointments.
 We will also be providing more information in the coming days along with a video, to give you a clear picture of all the new protocols we have in place.
 I can assure you we have implemented many new protocols on top of the universal precautions our office already had in place.
 We are looking forward to sharing all we have added and will be doing to protect our staff and patients.
-You can know reach us Monday - Friday during our regular business hours.
+You can now reach us Monday - Friday during our regular business hours.
 We look forward to hearing from you and seeing you all soon!

 Q: Which type of toothbrush should I use?

 A: The brand of the toothbrush is not as critical as the type of bristle and the size of the head.
-A soft toothbrush with a small head is best because medium and hard brushes tend to cause irritation and contribute to recession of the gums.
+A soft toothbrush with a small head is best because medium and hard brushes tend to cause irritation and contribute to the recession of the gums.
 A small head allows you to get around each tooth more completely and is less likely to injure your gums.
 It's unnecessary to "scrub" the teeth as long as you are brushing at least twice a day and visiting your dentist at least twice a year for cleanings.

 Q: Is one toothpaste better than others?

-A: Generally, no. However, it's advisable to use a toothpaste that contains fluoride to decrease the incidence of dental decay.
+A: Generally, no. However, it's advisable to use toothpaste that contains fluoride to decrease the incidence of dental decay.
 We recommend our patients use what tastes good to them as long as it contains fluoride.